-On October 10, 2024, the U.S. Federal Trade Commission (“FTC”) and Antitrust Division of the U.S. Department of Justice (“DOJ”) announced a Notice of Final Rulemaking regarding the Hart-Scott-Rodino (“HSR”) Premerger Notification Form and Instructions that will be effective in January 2025 (90 days after publication in the Federal Register, which is expected next week).1 While some of the most onerous changes initially proposed in 2023 have been omitted or substantially modified, the final rules dramatically expand the information required for an HSR filing and, as a result, increase the associated burden and time to make such filings.
+On October 10, 2024, the U.S. Federal Trade Commission (“FTC”) and Antitrust Division of the U.S. Department of Justice (“DOJ”) announced a Notice of Final Rulemaking regarding the Hart-Scott-Rodino (“HSR”) Premerger Notification Form and Instructions1 that will be effective February 10, 2025.2 While some of the most onerous changes initially proposed in 2023 have been omitted or substantially modified, the final rules dramatically expand the information required for an HSR filing and, as a result, increase the associated burden and time to make such filings.

 Parties contemplating transactions should consider the following headline additions to the HSR disclosure requirements:

-• draft documents that were shared with any board member,2 and
+- draft documents that were shared with any board member,3 and

 While the final rules do not include some of the most burdensome proposals, such as the requirement to produce all draft Item 4 documents, and certain labor statistics relating to commuting zones and employee classifications, the net result is a drastic change to the process of gathering and maintaining the information required for HSR filings.
 The increased disclosure requirements in the final rules are expected to significantly increase preparation time for most HSR filers, prolonging transaction timelines.
 On a positive note, the FTC and DOJ will reinstate the use of discretionary “early termination,” which could reduce waiting periods for transactions with no substantive overlap.